 In its simplest form, a trust is basically a contract between you (the trustor) and another person (the trustee) where the trustee agrees to administer certain items that are held in trust.
 This special form of contract creates a legal entity that the ATF recognizes as a valid person to possess NFA items – things like full auto machine guns, suppressors and Short Barreled Rifles/Shotguns.

-There are three advantages to owning an NFA gun trust: (1) it allows for exceptional estate planning where you are able to easily transfer the NFA items to your beneficiaries when you pass away, (2) you are able to have more than one person have access to and possess your NFA items and (3) there is no requirement to have the chief law enforcement officer (“CLEO”) for your area approve the NFA item (without a trust, you have to ask your CLEO for permission, submit two copies of fingerprints and two passport photos to the ATF – these things are not necessary with a trust).
-Please note there will be some changes to the CLEO/fingerprint/photo factors occurring July 2016 (more info here).
+There are two primary advantages to owning an NFA gun trust: (1) it allows for exceptional estate planning where you are able to easily transfer the NFA items to your beneficiaries when you pass away and (2) you are able to have more than one person have access to and possess your NFA items.
+Due to the changes to the CLEO (Chief Law Enforcement Officer)/fingerprint/photo factors in July 2016, the CLEO now receives notification of the NFA item, rather than the previous process of CLEO authorization (more info here).

 What does it cost?